egis/support-portal/integration/email-watch-text.md

 Update the original email when a reply is received (threading)

-## Import emails from Office365 OAuth
+## Import emails from Office365 OAuth - Delegated Access

 To set up:<br>
 URL = https://login.microsoftonline.com/<br>